Generative models: VAEs, GANs, diffusion, transformers, NeRFs GitHub Copilot vs. ChatGPT: How do they compare?

 There's also active research into combining GANs and transformers into so-called GANsformers.
 The idea is to use a transformer to provide an attentional reference so the generator can increase the use of context to enhance content.

 "The intuition behind GANsformers is that human attention is based on the specific local features of an object of interest, in addition to the latent global characteristics," Searle explained.
-The resulting improved representations are more likely to simulate both the global and local features a human may perceive in an authentic sample, such as a realistic face or computer-generated audio consistent with a human voice's tone and rhythm.
+The resulting improved representations are more likely to simulate both the global and local features a human might perceive in an authentic sample, such as a realistic face or computer-generated audio consistent with a human voice's tone and rhythm.

 Are transformer-based networks stronger than GANs?

-Searle expects to see more integration to create text, voice and image data with enhanced realism.
-"This may be desirable where improved contextual realism or fluency in human-machine interaction or digital content would enhance the user experience," he said.
+Searle said he expects to see more integration to create text, voice and image data with enhanced realism.
+"This may be desirable where improved contextual realism or fluency in human-machine interaction or digital content would enhance the user experience," he noted.
 For example, GANsformers might be able to generate synthetic data to pass the Turing test when confronted by both a human user and a trained machine evaluator.
 In the case of text responses, such as those furnished by a GPT system, the inclusion of idiosyncratic errors or stylistic traits could mask the true origin of an AI-derived output.

 "The use of adversarial training and contextual evaluation could produce AI systems able to provide enhanced security, improved content filtering and defense against misinformation attacks using generative botnets," Searle said.